google/startup-os/tools/reviewer/README.md

 Since Reviewer instances run a local server that holds a port, to try to avoid collisions, we also define a default port for each Reviewer instance in the global registry.

+## How to install aa tool
+* Clone `startup-os` repo to some location on your PC using `git clone https://github.com/google/startup-os.git` command.
+* Go to `/path/to/startup-os-folder/startup-os` and run `./test.sh` script to make sure that everything works.
+* Run `bazel run //tools/reviewer/aa:aa_tool -- init --base_path </path/to/base/folder>` command to init a base folder.
+* Go to `/path/to/base/folder/head/startup-os` and run `source tools/reviewer/aa/aa_tool.sh` script
+* Run `./build.sh` script and after that `./test.sh` script
+* Delete repo that was cloned in the first step (`/path/to/startup-os-folder/startup-os`)

 ## Current status:
 The tool is WIP.
 The video is up-to-date as of Sep 6th 2018.
 If you want to use the alpha version please contact oferb@google.com.
 If you want to help, these are the areas we need most help in: